Amiodarone: Contraindications

 There are no specific guidelines for endurance or high-intensity exercise while taking amiodarone.
 However, since amiodarone may cause bradycardia and QTc prolongation which can affect exercise capacity and increase the risk of arrhythmias during intense exercise, it would generally be advisable for patients taking this medication to consult their healthcare provider before engaging in high-intensity physical activities such as strenuous endurance exercises.

 Side effects

-At oral doses of 400 mg per day or higher, amiodarone can have serious, varied side effects, including toxicity to the thyroid gland, liver, lung, and retinal functions, requiring clinical surveillance and regular laboratory testing.
+Amiodarone is a medication that takes time to build up in the body before it starts working properly.
+For this reason, patients are usually started on a higher and more frequent dosage for a short period (eg 1 to 2 weeks), followed by a lower daily maintenance dose.
+Adverse effects may not manifest until the maintenance stage is reached.

+At a lower daily dose (<400mg daily), especially with long-term use.
+Amiodarone may have adverse effect include thyroid problems, vision changes, nerve-related symptoms (such as tingling or unsteadiness), skin reactions, and a slow heart rate.Higher daily dose (>400mg daily) and longer duration of use is associated with more pulmonary toxicity.
+The overall exposure to amiodarone over time is an important factor in adverse effects.
+Therefore, regular blood tests and ongoing check-ups with a GP or Cardiologist are important to monitor for side effects while taking amiodarone.

 Allergic reactions to amiodarone may occur.
 Most individuals administered amiodarone on a chronic basis will experience at least one side effect.
 In some people, daily use of amiodarone at 100 mg oral doses can be effective for arrhythmia control with no or minimal side effects.